2025 Guide to AMCAS Work & Activities

 You may combine up to 4 things under 1 activity, as long as they are related.
 For example, you can put 4 honors and awards under a single Honors/Awards/Recognitions experience.

-Although the suggestions above are good guidelines to follow, it’s important to note that everyone’s list will look a little different.
+While the suggestions above are good guidelines to follow, it’s important to note that everyone’s list will look a little different.
+You’ll want to focus on listing work and activities that align with your specific medical program of choice.

-If you’re pursuing programs where research experience is vital, such as an MD/PhD, it’s a good idea to list more research activities examples.
-If you’re pursuing programs more focused on primary care, perhaps add more community service or clinical items.
+For instance, if you’re pursuing programs where research experience is vital, such as Ivy League medical schools or an MD/PhD program, it’s a good idea to list more research activities examples.
+If you’re pursuing programs that are more focused on primary care, perhaps add more community service or clinical items.

 Read Next: A Sample “Why MD/PhD” Essay (Plus, How to Make Yours Stand Out)